robj0nes/vectorised-torch-bp/README.md

 # Forked Note: Vectorised Torch BP
-This a fork of the below repository, with a vectorised extension of (currently only) the Gaussian BP algorithm.
+This fork provides a vectorised extension of (currently only) the Gaussian BP algorithm.
+Parallelised GBP can be computed by ensuring that all vectorised instances are batched in the first dimension. eg. `node_pos.shape = [batch_dim, N_nodes, node_pos]`

+See the Loopy GBP section of `notebooks/loopy_bp.py` for example use.

 # PyTorch Belief Propagation